Rebobinoide/rebobinoide/README.md

-Rebobinoide
+Rebobinoide AM/FM
 ===========

-Rebobinoide is an Arduino project consisting of a music sequencer able to trigger any sound-making electronic artifact, including AM-FM radios, toys and old drum machines (provided they've been properly circuit bent to that effect).
+Rebobinoide AM/FM is an Arduino project that revolves around a music sequencer intended to trigger any sound-making electronic artifact - including AM/FM radios, toys and old drum machines - provided they've been properly circuit bent to that effect.

 ![38461330_1378488775618051_1496400106671308800_n](https://user-images.githubusercontent.com/55008098/64902170-50f14a00-d657-11e9-9160-7df829bea61e.jpg)